-Posterior region of hypothalamus
+Posterior region of the hypothalamus

-- The mammillary nuclei, which control the memory.
+- The mammillary nuclei, which controls memory.

 - The posterior nucleus, which increases blood pressure, causes pupillary dilatation and shivering.

-The midbrain is divided into three parts: tectum, tegmentum and ventral tegmentum.
-Tectum is responsible for auditory and visual reflexes.
-Tegmentum controls the voluntary movements of the body and is the site of origin of cranial nerve III and IV nuclei.
+The midbrain is divided into three parts: tectum, tegmentum, and ventral tegmen-tum.
+The tectum consists of a bulge of brain matter that is responsible for auditory and visual reflexes.
+Tegmentum controls the voluntary movements of the body and is the site origin of cranial nerves III and IV nuclei.

-Pons connects the midbrain to the medulla oblongata.
+The pons connects the midbrain to the medulla oblongata.
 It lies in front of the cerebellum.
 The nuclei of cranial nerves V-VIII originate from the pons.

 Circumventricular Organs (CVOs)

 The circumventricular organs are structures of the brain that are located around the third and fourth ventricles.
 They characterized by extensive vasculature and lack of blood-brain barrier (BBB).
 This allows the exchange of substances between the central nervous system (CNS) and the peripheral circulation.
 The CVOs are broadly classified into two categories: sensory organs and secretory organs.